colinhumber/itunes_transporter_generator/README.md

 You can now upload your .itmsp package to iTunes Connect using the Transporter tool.
 Alternatively, there is another great open-source tool which wraps some of the complexities of running Transporter directly (https://github.com/sshaw/itunes_store_transporter)

 ## Sample Config file
-Below is a sample configuration file describing an achievement, leaderboard, and in-app purchase.
+Below is a sample configuration file describing an app version for the en-US locale, achievement, leaderboard, and different types of in-app purchases.
 The specific metadata required for each item type is fully described in the [App Metadata Specification guide](http://bit.ly/TtHMF6)

 IMPORTANT: please note the syntax for multiline descriptions with extra line breaks.
 This is the literal syntax for [YAML used for multiline strings](http://www.yaml.org/YAML_for_ruby.html#extra_trailing_newlines_with_spaces).
 Also note the indentation.